Easy Baked Shrimp Dip

 Here’s the thing about this easy baked shrimp dip.
 It’s delicious, but it’s really best right away while it’s hot.
 Once it cools off it loses some of its charm!

-That said, I did have success reheating it, but do so in oven at 325 until it’s just warmed through.
+If you do have leftovers (ya right) I did have success reheating it, but do so in oven at 325 F. until it’s just warmed through.
 Please do not microwave it.
 Shrimp hate the microwave.

 But, ideally, just eat it all right away!